MewCP LogoAStheTech

 - `name` (string, required) — The name of the template

-- `html` (string, required) — Raw HTML for the template; supports Mailchimp Template Language
+- `html` (string, required) — The raw HTML for the template.
+Supports Mailchimp Template Language

-- `folder_id` (string, optional) — The ID of the folder to place the template in
+- `folder_id` (string, optional, default: null) — The ID of the folder to place the template in

 {